-Ruppert leads the firm’s personal injury and wrongful death practice.
+Ruppert is a Partner and Vice President at MG Law, and leads the firm’s personal injury and wrongful death practice.
 He represents plaintiffs, those injured through no fault of their own, in negotiations and settlements, as well as jury trials in court when needed.

 As a personal injury lawyer, he primarily represents individuals injured in motor vehicle accidents or in premises liability cases, but also handles products liability and damages from intentional acts.